Around Town in Santa Catalina Panama

 Also watch out for the rapidly moving currents, which can suddenly swamp an area of beach you might consider safe.
 On two occasions we came very close to losing our shoes and bags to the currents.

-Because of the churned and murky waters, you also have to tread carefully to avoid hidden (and painful!) rocky areas.
+Because of the churned and murky waters, you have to tread carefully to avoid hidden (and painful!) rocky areas.

-For white sand, you’ll need to fork out $60 per person for a boat trip (including snorkeling gear) to Coiba.
+If you’re looking for white sand, you’ll need to fork out $60 per person for a boat trip (including snorkeling gear) to Coiba.
 Once there, you’ll need to pay another $20 per person to enter the ‘National Park’.

-Hotel Iguanito – Santa Catalina Panama
+Hotel Iguanito – Santa Catalina

 For accommodation in Santa Catalina, after much online searching we chose the Hotel Iguanito.